thalesfp/mongoid-sequencer/README.md

 # Mongoid::Sequencer

-Mongoid sequencer add increment behave like a sequence number
+Specifies a sequence number like behavior for Mongoid fields.

 ## Installation